henpopped/Password-Manager-Showcase/README.md

 ### Live Database Updating and Security Features

-The password manager is integrated with MySQL database, and updates live with changes made within the GUI.
-Such as when a user makes an update to a service name, username, password, or when an entry is deleted by the user.
+The password manager is integrated with MySQL database which updates live with changes made within the password manager, such as when a user makes an update to a service name, username, password, or when an entry is deleted by the user.

 ![Live Database Updating and Security Features](https://imgur.com/JnkgqvT.gif)